| |

 seals on norfolk beach

-Winterton beach sits approximately 5.5 km south of Horsey beach and although you’re likely to find fewer seals here than at Horsey, there are also fewer people.
+Winterton beach is 5.5 km south of Horsey beach and although you’ll find fewer seals here than at Horsey, there are also fewer people.

 The walk up from Winterton-on-Sea to Horsey is a lovely stroll.
 As you get close to Horsey you should start to see more seals.

-To reach Winterton-on-Sea, take the Coastal Clipper bus #1 from Great Yarmouth.
+There is a train station at Great Yarmouth.
+From there, take the Coastal Clipper bus #1 from to Winterton.
 Journey time is 40 minutes.

 4. Hunstanton seals